 There are No Shortcuts to health

 It is with concern that I hear of ‘new’ treatments daily all presuming to be the long-awaited answer to our health issues.
-From a ‘magic pill’ to stick-ons, they all promise phenominal health improvements.
-Some may even work.
+From a ‘magic pill’ to stick-ons and machines, they all promise phenomenal health improvements.
+Some may even work – to a degree.

-Undoubtedly, some of these may reduce pain and improve general health.
-However, what I am most concerned about is that people who have absolutely NO TRAINING in health care are prescribing treatments.
-This can be highly dangerous as no detailed health history is taken nor are current medications taken into consideration.
+However, what I am most concerned about is that people who have absolutely NO TRAINING in health care are prescribing and recommending treatments.
+I am also very concerned with the level of self prescribing that people undertake over the internet.
+On-line shopping does not provide any guarantee of efficacy or purity.
 Even so called ‘natural’ substances may have contraindications with medication, supplements and pre-existing conditions.

-Ultimately, the only true cure for any health condition is identifying and treating the cause.
+Ultimately, the only true remedy for any health condition is identifying and treating the cause.

 The …patient should be made to understand that he or she must take charge of his own life.
 Don’t take your body to the doctor as if he were a repair shop.